GrossoMoreira/shpp/README.md

 - function overloading not allowed, because we wouldn't know which overload to call
 - only primitive types for variables, function arguments and function return values are supported, because we wouldn't know how to parse user defined types from/into strings. std::string is supported though, and more useful but simple types should be added soon

+# dependencies
+- GNU readline

 # todo
-- use GNU readline library instead of current basic shell
 - give names to types, so that we can at least list the argument types of each function
 - add support for common types that may be useful, like std::vector<something>
 - support arguments of user-defined types
+- support asynchronous execution of commands
 - call functions remotely